The Biot-Savart operator and electrodynamics on subdomains of the three-sphere: Electrodynamics on subdomains of

 Let $A,B,C$ be vectors (or vector fields) on $\R^4$.
 Let $\alpha \in [0,\pi]$ be the angle between vectors $A$ and $B$.

 \begin{definition} The \emph{ triple product} of $A$, $B$, and $C$ is the vector in $\R^4$

 \end{definition}

 The triple product of three vectors in $\R^4$ is the analog of the cross product of two vectors in $\R^3$.
-Indeed, the product of $n-1$ vectors in $\R^n$ is similarly defined as the determinant of an $n \times n$ matrix.
+Indeed, the product of $n-1$ vectors in $\R^n$ may be similarly defined as the determinant of an $n \times n$ matrix.